taobojlen/django-zeal/README.md

 ```

 Then, add zeal to your `INSTALLED_APPS` and `MIDDLEWARE`.
 You probably
-don't want to run it in production: I haven't profiled it but it will have a performance
+don't want to run it in production: there is significant overhead to detecting
-impact.
+N+1s, and benchmarks show that zeal can make your code between 2.5x - 7x slower.

 ```python
 if DEBUG: